sgsraj/The_Chase_Game_Project/README.md

 ‭ chaser in order to win.
 Apparently, the goal of the player is to outsmart the chaser.‬

 ‭How to play the game‬

-‭ 1.‬‭ Start the game‬
+‭ 1.‬‭ Start the game‬:
  Firstly, the player is introduced to the gameplay where the game asks the player to‬ ‭ enter there name is the provided textfield‬
 ‬‭ The game then presents two options to the player either to start the game or to view‬ ‭ the high scores before starting the game.‬

-‭ 2.‬‭ Select the amount to play for‬
+‭ 2.‬‭ Select the amount to play for‬:
 ‭ The game then prompts the player to select the amount the player wants to play for‬ ‬‭ Lower amount(£1000):‬‭ The player starts at position 4 in the ladder‬ ‬‭ Standard amount(£7000)‬‭ : The player starts at the position 5 in the ladder‬ ‬‭ Higher amount(£30000)‬‭ : The player starts at the position 6 in the ladder‬

-‭ 3.‬‭ Head to Head round‬
+‭ 3.‬‭ Head to Head round‬:
 ‬‭ The game presents a question to the player with three possible answers‬ ‬‭ The player needs to click one out of the three options‬ ‬‭ The player’s response is highlighted by an orange colour‬